-Jeremy: What else is electrical in here?
-James and Richard simultaneously: Not the exhaust manifold.
-Jeremy: Well, I've done the fuse box if that's what that is.
-James and Richard simultaneously: That's an air filter.
+Clarkson: What else is electrical in here?
+May and Hammond [simultaneously]: Not the exhaust manifold.
+Clarkson: Well, I've done the fuse box if that's what that is.
+May and Hammond [simultaneously]: That's an air filter.

 Richard's fear of insects causing him to litter his car with bug zapper lamps.